Tumor Classifier¶

-Objective: Build and train a model to classify human cells samples as benign or malignant.
+Objective: Train a Support Vector Machine (SVM) model to classify human cell samples as benign or malignant.

 Support Vector Machine (SMV) is a type of supervised learning algorithm used for classification and regression tasks.
 It’s a powerful and widely used machine learning technique, particularly effective in handling high-dimensional spaces and non-linear relationships between features.